asds10/ankacoder-vscode/README.md

 # ankacoder-vscode
-Anka/Coder modified to work with VSCode and other web based programs.
+Anka/Coder with its name changed to work with VSCode and other web based programs.
 Change editor font to "ankacoder" or "ankacoder condensed".

 ![image](https://user-images.githubusercontent.com/48076233/215872186-04445109-8717-4658-bdd2-32503aa5aba0.png)